Remote Assistance vs. Remote Desktop

 5. Offer Remote Assistance

 Here you define which groups have access to remote assistance.
-Like the help desk group.
+For instance, the help desk group.

 The following error message may occur: